uwdb/website/people.markdown

 ## Alumni

 <ul>
-{% for person in site.data.alumni %}
+{% for person in site.data.alumni | sort:'name' %}
   <li>
     {% if person.website %}
     <a href="{{ person.website }}">